OceanBase logo

 Considerations

-• Do not perform an upgrade if there are running tasks or tasks that failed but are not discarded.
+• Do not perform the upgrade if there are any tasks that are currently running or have failed but have not been abandoned.

 Procedure

-The version of MariaDB in OAT V3.2 and V4.0 is earlier than that in OAT V4.1 and V4.2.
-In addition, the containers of OAT versions earlier than V4.1 do not catch the SIGTERM signal.
-Therefore, before you upgrade OAT, you must manually kill the mysqld process in the container of the earlier OAT version and then stop the earlier container.
-Otherwise, an error may occur.
+Because the MariaDB version in OAT V3.2/4.0 is earlier than that in OAT V4.1/4.2, and containers before OAT V4.1 do not capture the SIGTERM signal, you must first manually kill the mysqld process inside the old OAT container, then stop the old OAT container to proceed with the upgrade.
+Otherwise, errors may occur.

 docker load -i oat_xxx_xxxxxxxx_xxx.tgz

-Here, oat_xxx_xxxxxxxx_xxx.tgz is the name of the installation package of the new version.
+where oat_xxx_xxxxxxxx_xxx.tgz is the name of the new version installation package.

 Example: